Housing and Accommodation

 - We will support anyone, regardless of their individual circumstance or background- we pride ourselves on caring for and supporting homeless clients with extremely challenging backgrounds and issues.
 We provide a safe, non-judgmental environment, ensuring clients that we believe in them and their potential to move on from homelessness permanently.

-- We lead by experience- four members of our team have experienced homelessness themselves, and two are previous clients of Hope House.
+- We lead by experience- members of our team have experienced homelessness themselves, some are previous clients of Hope House.
 We believe that our team understand the homelessness experience better than anyone, which helps us improve our services.